Meet Our SPROUT Specialists

 Earl Y. Cheng, MD

-Co-Director, Pediatric Urologist
+Attending Physician, Pediatric Urologist

 A co-founding director, Earl Y. Cheng, MD, is a board-certified pediatric urologist.
 Dr. Cheng completed his urology residency at Northwestern University and his pediatric urology fellowship at Children’s Memorial Hospital in Chicago.
 He is currently Professor of Urology at Northwestern University’s Feinberg School of Medicine.
 He is a national expert in complex reconstructive urology and has a special interest in the medical and surgical management of individuals with sex development conditions.
 He also co-directs a basic science laboratory with Arun Sharma, PhD, that focuses on tissue engineering techniques for the urinary tract.
-Dr. Cheng provides direct clinical care as a member of our program's sex development team.
+Dr. Cheng provides direct clinical care as a member of our SPROUT team.
 View Dr. Cheng's profile video.

 Courtney A. Finlayson, MD